AckerlyXu/heima/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-submit-jobs.md

 For detailed procedures, see [Install the Microsoft HPC Pack Web Components](http://technet.microsoft.com/zh-cn/library/hh314627.aspx).

-> [AZURE.TIP]
+> [!TIP]
 > Certain Azure quickstart templates for HPC Pack install and configure the web components automatically.
-If you use the [HPC Pack IaaS deployment script](/documentation/articles/virtual-machines-windows-classic-hpcpack-cluster-powershell-script/) to create the cluster,
+If you use the [HPC Pack IaaS deployment script](./virtual-machines-windows-classic-hpcpack-cluster-powershell-script.md) to create the cluster,
 > you can optionally install and configure the web components as part of the deployment.
 >
 >